 WE ARE ALIVE!
 We are the pastel goths giggling at the staring, the madwomen and men running barefoot and feral and joyous, the gentle poets consumed by visions and drunk on stars, the socially awkward children covered in glitter and chiffon scraps.
 We are the fae, the changelings, the mortals who believe in them, and the strange half-breeds in between.
 We are faeriepunks, and we are stealing back the faerie identity and healing it from the mutilation done by Victorians, the love-and-fluff whitelighters, the Disney Corporation, and all else who would lessen the wild wonder and dangerous magics of Faerie by making it palatable, merchandisable, and 'nice'.

-We are very, very aware that a faerie has never, and would never, say "kubiando".
-They may very well say "go fuck yourself", though.
+We are very, very aware that no faerie has ever, and would never, say "kubiando".
+They may very well say "go fuck yourself, you twee mortal weirdo", though.

 the manifesto :: what is it? :: what is it NOT? :: tenets :: tell the world